June 1, 2022

 Abstract Selection Process:

-- Degree of practical knowledge transferability or practical implications: Abstract clearly demonstrates a high degree of practical application to rehabilitation practice, research, or policy.
+- Degree of knowledge translation: Abstract clearly demonstrates a high degree of applicability to practice, research, or policy.

-- Evidence and objectivity: Abstract builds on existing knowledge base, is based on sound methodology, and/or has a clear evaluation component.
-Results can be generalized to a range of populations.
+- Evidence and objectivity: Research builds on existing knowledge base, is based on sound methodology, and/or has a clear evaluation component.

 - Clarity and cohesiveness: Abstract reflects a sound argument and logical flow.
 The abstract thoroughly explains the study or initiative’s elements, outcomes and importance.
 Key messages are clearly articulated.
 Information is clearly presented in a style which is appropriate for a broad audience.
 The abstract is free of spelling and grammatical errors.